ibm-cloud-docs/codeengine/faq.md

 {: faq}
 {: support}

-A project is a grouping of {{site.data.keyword.codeengineshort}} entities, such as applications, jobs, and builds.
+A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 Projects are used to manage resources and provide access to its entities.

-For more information, see [{{site.data.keyword.codeengineshort}} terminology](/docs/codeengine?topic=codeengine-about#terminology).
+A project provides the following items<ul><li>Provides a unique namespace for entity names.</li><li> Manages access to project resources (inbound access).</li><li> Manages access to backing services, registries, and repositories (outbound access).</li><li> Has an automatically generated certificate for Transport Layer Service (TLS).</li><li> Is based on a Kubernetes namespace.</li></ul>

 ## What is an Application?
 {: #what-is-app}
 {: faq}
 {: support}

-An application, or app, is a {{site.data.keyword.codeengineshort}} entity that runs your code to serve HTTP requests.
-Applications are organized and run within a defined [Project](#what-is-project).

-Build your code in any language, by using your favorite libraries, dependencies, and tools.
-When you create your Application, you specify where your code resides.
-The Application has a URL for incoming requests.

-The number of running instances of an Application are automatically scaled up or down (to zero) based on incoming workload.

-An app contains one or more *revisions* (revision entities).
+An application, or app, runs your code to serve HTTP requests.
+An app has a URL for incoming requests.
+The number of running instances of an app are automatically scaled up or down (to zero) based on incoming workload.
+An app contains one or more revisions.
 A revision represents an immutable version of the configuration properties of the app.
 Each update of an app configuration property creates a new revision of the app.

 ## What is a Job?
 {: #what-is-job}
 {: faq}
 {: support}

-A job runs your code in a {{site.data.keyword.codeengineshort}} service to complete a task.
-Unlike applications,  jobs are meant to be used for running container images that contain an executable that is designed to run one time and then exit.
+A job runs one or more instances of your executable code.
+Unlike applications, which include an HTTP server to handle incoming requests, jobs are designed to run one time and exit.
 When you create a job, you can specify workload configuration information that is used each time that the job is run.

-A job runs within a defined [Project](#what-is-project).

-A job can run many instances, which enables work on large volumes of input data in parallel.

  ## Where can I find code samples?
 {: #review-service-terms}